Last updated: November 22, 2025

 If traders are new to currency trading, “What are pips in forex?” is one of the first and most fundamental questions they’ll ask.
 Understanding this concept is essential, as it forms the basis for everything from calculating the trade outcomes to managing risk.

 This guide is designed to make it simple.
-Piprider will provide a clear, easy-to-understand definition of pips, explain how to calculate their value with practical examples, and clarify why they are crucial for measuring profits and losses in currency trading.
-Trader’ll also learn about the difference between pips and pipettes, special cases like Japanese Yen pairs, and how trade size affects a pip’s worth.
+Piprider will provide a clear, easy-to-understand definition of pips, explain how to calculate their value with practical examples, and clarify why they are crucial for measuring profits and losses in forex currency trading.
+Traders will also learn about the difference between pips and pipettes, special cases like Japanese Yen pairs, and how trade size affects a pip’s worth.

 Key Takeaways